ishchuktaras/wallet-explorer/README.md

 Open http://localhost:3000 to view the application in your browser.

-Future Improvements
-If developing this into a production application, these improvements would be recommended:

-Implement proper error handling
-Add loading states and pagination
-Improve UI/UX with better styling
-Add comprehensive testing
-Implement caching for API responses
-Add support for multiple blockchain networks
-Optimize TypeScript types for better code safety

 License
 This project is available as open source under the terms of the MIT License.